RithikaDevaraj/Prakriti/README.md

 ```

 #### Build Frontend

 ```bash
 pnpm run build
 ```

 #### Deploy Backend

 ```bash
 # Use production WSGI server
 gunicorn main:app -w 4 -k uvicorn.workers.UvicornWorker
 ```

 #### Docker Production

 ```bash
 docker-compose -f docker-compose.prod.yml up -d
 ```

+#### Memory Considerations for Free Tier Deployments

+When deploying to free tier services like Render's free plan, memory constraints can be an issue with large ML models.
+The application automatically uses smaller Whisper models (small/tiny) on deployment to fit within the 512MB memory limit.
+For production deployments with more resources, you can modify the voice_handler.py to use larger models for better accuracy.

 ## 🤝 Contributing
 1. Fork the repository